radian-software/selectrum/README.md

 friends, and Selectrum will automatically enhance the experience if `selectrum-mode` is enabled.**

-However, Selectrum does expose some internal functions as part of its public API.
-The main entry point is the function `selectrum-read`.
+Selectrum does expose some completion functions as part of its public API.
-This function is rather like `completing-read`, but with a cleaner API.
-See the docstring for details.
-The various functions and advice installed by Selectrum just call into `selectrum-read` with various arguments, after translating whatever Emacs API they implement into Selectrum's least common denominator.

-Unless you are extending Selectrum to support some very weird function which (ab)uses the `completing-read` framework in an interesting way, you shouldn't need to use `selectrum-read` directly, as all Emacs functions should call into it as appropriate when `selectrum-mode` is enabled.

-In addition to `selectrum-read`, Selectrum makes available as part of its public API some of the functions that wrap `selectrum-read`:

 * `selectrum-completing-read` (for `completing-read-function`)
 * `selectrum-completing-read-multiple` (to override